Nonnormal approximation by Stein's method of exchangeable pairs with application to the Curie--Weiss model

-at $\sigma\in \{-1,1\}^n$, where $Z_T$ is the normalizing constant.
-Let us fix $T=1$, which is the `critical temperature' for this model.
+at $\sigma\in\{-1,1\}^n$, where $Z_T$ is the normalizing constant.
+Let us fix $T=1$, which is the ``critical temperature'' for this model.
 Now let

 This is a simple statistical mechanical model of ferromagnetic interaction, sometimes called the Ising model on the complete graph.
-For a detailed mathematical treatment of this model, we refer to the book by Ellis (1985).
+For a detailed mathematical treatment of this model, we refer to the book by \citet{Ell85}.

-Following ideas in Simon and Griffiths (1973), it was proved by Ellis and Newman (1978a, 1978b) that as $n \rightarrow \infty$, the law of $W$ converges to the distribution with density proportional to $e^{-x^4/12}$.
-For various interesting extensions and refinements of their results, let us refer to Ellis, Newman, and Rosen (1980), and Papangelou (1989).
+Following ideas in \citet{simon73}, it was proved by Ellis and Newman (\citeyear{ellisnewman78a}, \citeyear{ellisnewman78b}) that as $n \rightarrow\infty$, the law of $W$ converges to the distribution with density proportional to $e^{-x^4/12}$.
+For various interesting extensions and refinements of their results, let us refer to \citet{ellisetal80} and \citet{papangelou89}.

-Below, we present a Berry-Esseen bound for this non-central limit theorem obtained via Theorem \ref{t2.2}.
-Incidentally, Theorem \ref{t2.2} can also be used to obtain similar error bounds for the other limit theorems in the aforementioned papers (in particular, the Curie-Weiss model at non-critical temperatures), but we prefer to stick to this example only, since it is probably the most interesting and relevant one.
+Below, we present a Berry--Esseen bound for this noncentral limit theorem obtained via Theorem \ref{t2.2}.
+Incidentally, Theorem \ref {t2.2} can also be used to obtain similar error bounds for the other limit theorems in the aforementioned papers (in particular, the Curie--Weiss model at noncritical temperatures), but we prefer to stick to this example only, since it is probably the most interesting and relevant one.

 Given a random element $\sigma$, construct $\sigma'$ by choosing a coordinate $I$ at random and replacing $\sigma_I$ by $\sigma_I'$, where $\sigma_I'$ is generated from the conditional distribution of $\sigma_I$ given $(\sigma_j)_{j\ne I}$.
 In other words, we take one step of the Glauber dynamics.
 It is easy to see that $(\sigma, \sigma')$ is an exchangeable pair.
 Let $W'=W(\sigma')$.
-We shall show that (see Section 5)
+We shall show that (see Section \ref{sect5})

 and